-Working out why your dog reacts badly to being left alone can be tricky, particularly as research shows that half of dogs suffering with separation related behaviour (SRB) won't show any signs.
-That's why we have put together some top tips to help you understand what your dog is feeling when left alone and what you can try to do to help.
+Working out why your dog reacts badly to being left alone can be tricky.
+Especially, as research shows that half of dogs suffering from separation-related behaviour (SRB) won't show any signs when you're with them.

 Leave a 'special' toy

-Encourage your pet to relax during their independent time
+Encourage your pet to relax during their alone time

-Try to take your dog for a walk before you are due to go out so that they have the opportunity to go to the toilet and exercise.
-Return half an hour before you plan to leave and feed them a small meal - your dog will be much more inclined to relax!
+Try to take your dog for a walk before you go out so that they have the opportunity to go to the toilet and exercise.
+Return half an hour before you plan to leave and make sure they're not hungry.
+You can feed them a small meal before you leave or leave a food toy - your dog will be much more inclined to relax if they're fed!

-Some dogs will bark at the sight of other people or dogs passing by their window or in response to noises outside the home.
-Closing the curtains to reduce what your dog can see outside, leaving them in a quieter room or leaving the radio on to muffle outside noise can prevent your dog from being disturbed and barking.
+Some dogs will bark at the sight or sound of other people or dogs passing by their window or in response to noises outside.
+You can prevent disturbances and barking by:

 Get a dog sitter

-On the occasion that your dog misbehaves whilst you're out, it's important that you don't react badly.
-Your dog will become anxious about what you will do when you return the next time you go out making the anxiety and behaviour (like chewing and barking) worse.
+Your dog will become anxious about what you'll do when you return the next time you go out, making the behaviour (like chewing and barking) worse.

 Seeking the help of a professional

-If our treatment advice hasn't eased the separation-related behaviour, talk to a vet who knows you and your dog.
+If our advice hasn't eased the separation-related behaviour, talk to a vet who knows you and your dog.
 They should then refer you to a clinical animal behaviourist.
-They will help you identify the underlying cause of the problem and develop a treatment plan which works for you and your dog.
+They'll help you identify the underlying cause of the problem and develop a personalised treatment plan.